konveyor/kai/docs/demo.md

   import org.eclipse.microprofile.reactive.messaging.Emitter;
   ```

-By following these steps, you have performend advanced migration with the help of Kai.

 ### 2.3 Deploy app to OpenShift

 Now, its time to deploy the coolstore quarkus app on OpenShift cluster.